 Although 70 percent of the produce consumed in Brazil comes from family farms, urban sprawl makes it difficult for farmers on the outskirts of São Paulo to sell their produce.
 Discouraged, many farmers are leaving farming altogether—often selling their land for development, compounding the problem for other farmers and aggravating environmental problems that impact the water supply for 5 million people.

-São Paulo’s project will strengthen the local agriculture value chain.
+São Paulo’s project is designed to strengthen the local agriculture value chain.
 At one end, it aims to improve production by empowering local farmers through technical assistance and capacity building.
-This will allow farmers to adopt agroecological farming practices that will increase their revenue and protect vital watershed areas.
-At the other end of the chain, the project will encourage entrepreneurs to start businesses that support farmer’s participation in the value chain.
+This allows farmers to adopt agroecological farming practices that will increase their revenue and protect vital watershed areas.
+At the other end of the chain, the project encourages entrepreneurs to start businesses that support farmer’s participation in the value chain.

-São Paulo is planning to contain the City’s urban sprawl while promoting the sustainable use of rural land.
-They will train farmers to improve their production processes and raise their income, support local cooperatives that connect supply and demand in the agricultural market and will create a digital application to facilitate these processes.
+São Paulo aims to contain the City’s urban sprawl while promoting the sustainable use of rural land.
+They are training farmers to improve their production processes and raise their income, supporting local cooperatives that connect supply and demand in the agricultural market, and creating create a digital application to facilitate these processes.